whatsnoteGB/whatsnotegb.github.io/_posts/2024-04-04-circles_and_cycles_are_the_same.md

 - before yesterday >> READING the future i'm about to be submitted in the present
 - yesterday >> LISTENING the future i'm about to be submitted in a very near present
 - today >> WATCHING  [during a dream] the future from which i'm already receiving uproars since NOW

-why do i still keep blinded in denial of what i'm giving in and up?
+why do i still keep blinded in denial of what i'm giving IN and UP?

 i'm tired of being subdued, puny, debilited.
 never capable of choosing things in my favor.